ykskb/phrag/README.md

 >
 > - Supported databases are SQLite and PostgreSQL.
 >
-> - If PostgreSQL is used, Phrag queries tables such as `key_column_usage` and `constraint_column_usage` to retrieve PK / FK info, therefore the database user provided to Phrag needs to be identical to the one that created those keys.
+> - If PostgreSQL is used, Phrag queries usage tables such as `key_column_usage` and `constraint_column_usage` to retrieve PK / FK info, therefore the database user provided to Phrag needs to be identical to the one that created those keys.
 >
 > - Not all database column types are mapped to Phrag's GraphQL fields yet.
 Any help would be appreciated through issues and PRs.